CastroForGeorgia/GA-5/_projects/economy.md

 **I refuse to be just another politician who makes empty promises and then turns a blind eye to the system’s failings.** We’re taking on the powerful interests that rig the rules against everyday people.
 This campaign is about **us—working families—versus a system built to enrich the wealthy few.**

-Together, we **can** create a fair economy that rewards hard work, ensures stable homes, and protects jobs in the face of rapid change. **Join the fight**, and let’s make an economy that truly serves **everyone**—not just the donor class or the privileged elite.
+Together, we **can** create a fair economy that rewards hard work, ensures stable homes, **guarantees livable wages**, and protects jobs in the face of rapid change. **Join the fight**, and let’s make an economy that truly serves **everyone**—not just the donor class or the privileged elite.